GuilhermeTorq/GameMix/README.md

 How to play:
 The game board will be displayed in a rectangle of 7x6, you will then be asked to select a number, 1 to 7.
 The number will indicate a position of the column and will play an "X" or "0", depending on wich player is playing.
 If you select a position that already has a play in it, your play will be on top of it that is if it isn't full yet(column)

-The winner will be decided if any of the players do four in a row horizontally, vertically or in a diagonal.
+The winner will be decided if any players does four in a row horizontally, vertically or in a diagonal.

 A score for each player will be saved and maintained.
-You can also delete the save file, and lose all scores.
+You can delete the save file, and lose all scores.

 ```